15 Best Iranian Movies to Learn Persian

 The film won the Palme d’Or at Cannes in 1997.

-It is a simple and beautiful film about a depressed middle-aged man, Badii, who intent on killing himself.
+It is a simple and beautiful film about a depressed middle-aged man, Badii, who is intent on killing himself.

 He drives through the Iranian villages and deserts, searching for someone who can bury him after committing suicide.

-Whether will he see the beauty of life, or is his decision irreversible?
+Will he see the beauty of life, or is his decision irreversible?

 You will witness 95 minutes of intense and invigorating discourse in Taste of Cherry.
 It is one of the best Iranian movies of the 90s.